rjamesnw/v8dotnet/README.md

  To build the projects execute the script **within** the `v8dotnet` directory.

 The build steps are:

-Clone the project
+1. Clone the project
-1. `git clone git@github.com:chrisber/v8dotnet.git`
+   - `git clone git@github.com:chrisber/v8dotnet.git`
+   - `cd v8dotnet`
+   - `git submodule update --init --recursive`

-Building Google V8
+2. Building Google V8

-2. `cd Source/V8.NET-Proxy/V8/`
+  - `cd Source/V8.NET-Proxy/V8/`

-3. `make builddeps`
+  - `make builddeps`

-4. `make native library=shared`
+  - `make native library=shared`

-5. Build V8.NET-Proxy on windows this library is called `V8_Net_Proxy_x64.dll` on Linux it is called libV8_Net_Proxy.so.

-5. Complile the cpp from `/Source/V8.NET-Proxy/` to object files into an output directory called `/Source/V8.NET-Proxy/out`.
+5. Build V8.NET-Proxy library, on windows the library is called `V8_Net_Proxy_x64.dll` on Linux it is called `libV8_Net_Proxy.so`.
+We start by compiling the cpp from `/Source/V8.NET-Proxy/` to object files into an output directory called `/Source/V8.NET-Proxy/out`.

-6. You can use the following command for it:
+You can use the following command for it:

         ls | grep cpp | awk -F. '{ system("g++  -std=c++11   -w -fpermissive -fPIC  -lstdc++ -Wl,--gc-sections   -c -IV8/ -I/usr/include/glib-2.0/ -I/usr/lib/x86_64-linux-gnu/glib-2.0/include/ "$1".cpp -o out/"$1".o ") }

 7. After we have the object files we need to build a shared library called `libV8_Net_Proxy.so`.
-Copy the following files from V8 into your output  directory `/Source/V8.NET-Proxy/out`. that contain the *.o files.
+Copy the following files from `/Source/V8.NET-Proxy/V8/out/native/lib.target/*.so` into your output  directory `/Source/V8.NET-Proxy/out`.
     - libicui18n.so
     - libicuuc.so
     - libv8.so